pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/1 - Data Preprocessing/Feature engineering.md

 temporal structure in the purchases, like perhaps seasonality.
 For example, the following new binary features could be created: Purchases_Summer, Purchases_Fall, Purchases_Winter and Purchases_Spring.

+      + Good features to engineer

+       - Can be computed for future observations.
+       - Are usually intuitive to explain.
+       - Are informed by domain knowledge or exploratory analysis.
+       - Must have the potential to be predictive.
+Don’t just create features for the sake of it.
+       - Never touch the target variable.
+This a trap that beginners sometimes fall into.
+Whether you’re creating indicator variables or interaction features, never use your target variable.
+That’s like “cheating” and it would give you very misleading results.